Complementary Cancer Therapies: Can They Really Help?

 Another complementary treatment for cancer patients is art therapy, which uses creative expression to promote emotional, mental and physical well-being.
 It is grounded in the belief that the creative process of making art is inherently healing and an outlet for self-expression.

-Many comprehensive cancer centers, including U-M, offer art therapy in individual or group settings.
+Many comprehensive cancer centers, including the Rogel Cancer Center, offer art therapy in individual or group settings.
 Participants needn’t be skilled at or even experienced with art.

 Many adults, after all, have long been drawn to the creative process of coloring for its ability to lower stress and increase relaxation while easing feelings of depression, anxiety and isolation.